-Canadian Prime Minister Justin Trudeau traveled to Florida on Friday for a meeting with President-elect Donald Trump, just days after Trump threatened to impose steep tariffs on Canadian imports.
+Canadian Prime Minister Justin Trudeau travelled to Florida on Friday for a meeting with President-elect Donald Trump, just days after Trump threatened to impose steep tariffs on Canadian imports.

-Trudeau, 52, arrived at Palm Beach International Airport aboard a Royal Canadian Air Force plane around 5:30 p.m. and is scheduled to dine with Trump, 78, at the Mar-a-Lago estate, according to reports from CBC News and the Associated Press.
+Trudeau, 52, arrived at Palm Beach International Airport aboard a Royal Canadian Air Force plane around 5:30 p.m. and is scheduled to dine with Trump, 78, at the Mar-a-Lago estate, according to CBC News and the Associated Press reports.
 Public Safety Minister Dominic LeBlanc accompanied Trudeau on the trip.

 Neither Trudeau’s office nor Trump’s transition team immediately responded to requests for comment on the visit.